portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Gross Amount: Utilized when importing data, indicating the overall worth of a transaction, exclusive of fees and taxes.
 Gross Amount = shares x quote price or Value - fees - taxes.
 Also referred to as the `Amount` within the `All Transactions` view.
 This terminology may seem counterintuitive, as traditionally the gross value of an entity (such as your salary) is inclusive of taxes.

+- Historical prices: collection of closing quotes of a security; mostly daily.

 - Inactive: A security can be set to active or inactive.
 If set to inactive, the security will not appear in buy or sell dialogs, and historical prices will not be updated automatically.

+- Interest: the cost of borrowing money or the return earned on an investment; typically expressed as a percentage of the principal, which is the amount of money borrowed or invested.

-- Investment plan: An automated method to facilitate periodic deposits or withdrawals (removal) of funds from a deposit account or the investment in a specific security (through buy or inbound delivery transactions).
+- Investment plan: An automated method to facilitate periodic transactions, such as deposits, withdrawals, interest payments, or purchases.

 - ISIN: *International Securities Identification Number*.
 This is a unique twelve-digit code that is assigned to every security in the world.
 Mostly used by European brokers & banks.